joggrdocs/dungeons-and-docs/templates/onboarding-guide-basics.md

 ### 🚀 Make Your First Contribution

 Now that you’re set up, make your first real change.
 It doesn’t need to be big—just meaningful.
-Open a pull request (PR) and request a review from your buddy or tech lead.
+Open a pull request (PR) and request a review from your buddy and/or tech lead.

 <table class="dashdraft-table">
   <tbody>